All graphs have tree-decompositions displaying their topological ends: Distinguishing the tangles

+In particular, any maximal such set distinguishes any two robust profiles of order $k+1$ in $\Pcal$ efficiently. \end{thm}

 Before we prove \autoref{tight_version}, we need some intermediate lemmas.
-Throughout this subsection, we assume that $S(k,r)$ is empty.
-Let $U$ be the set of those tight separations of order at most $k$ that are not disqualified by any $X\in R(r,r)$.
-Note $R(k,r)\se U$.
+Throughout this subsection, we assume that $S(k)$ is empty.
+Let $U$ be the set of those tight separations of order at most $k$ that are not disqualified by any relevant separation.
+Since $R(k)$ is a subset of $U$, \autoref{tight_version} implies \autoref{pre_tight_version}.

-\begin{lem} For any componental separation $X\in R(r,r)$, there are only finitely many $Y\in U$ not nested with $X$. \end{lem}
+\begin{lem} For any relevant separation $(A,B)$ such that $A\sm B$ is connected, there are only finitely many separation $(C,D)\in U$ not nested with $(A,B)$. \end{lem}